 Review regularly - Audit recordings quarterly to verify compliance; update procedures as laws change

-A multi-state roofing company that implements this universal policy never has to wonder if they're compliant.
+A multi-state business that implements this universal policy never has to wonder if they're compliant.
 Every call gets the same notification.
 Every customer gets the same transparency.
 No exceptions.

 Call Recording Compliance for AI Receptionists